 Want to create your own icon fonts?
 Check out James' companion course, Creating Icon Fonts for the Web.

-Hi, I'm James Williamson, senior author at Lynda.com, and I want to welcome you to Deploying Icon Fonts.
+- [Voiceover] Hi, I'm James Williamson, Senior Author at Lynda.com, and I wanna welcome you to Deploying Icon Fonts.
 Icon fonts are an increasingly popular way of displaying icons on websites in applications.
-In this course, I'm going to cover some of the techniques that you can use to deploy and style icon fonts for your own projects.
-We'll start with an overview of icon fonts and how to find the one that's right for you.
-From there, we'll move on to discussing basic styling of icon fonts and how to ensure that your icons are going to look the way you want them to, across different browsers.
+In this course, I'm gonna cover some of the techniques that you can use, to deploy and style icon fonts for your own projects.
+We'll start with an overview of icon fonts, and how to find the one that's right for you.
+From there, we'll move on to discussing basic styling of icon fonts, and how to ensure that your icons are gonna look the way you want them to, across different browsers.

 Next we'll examine some of the different deployment options for icon fonts that are largely based on how the icon font was constructed.
 Finally, we'll go a little deeper into styling options for icon fonts, starting with basic styling and then moving to more complex examples, including how to animate your icon fonts through CSS.
 I'll also show you how to use icon fonts to create multi-colored icons, that go beyond the basic mono-chromatic limitations of normal icon fonts.
 I love using icon fonts and I can't wait to show you some of the things that you can do with them in your own projects.